Garage Door Cable Repair Experts

 Improved Safety

-Fresh cables help restore the door’s load-bearing support and reduce the risk of sudden uneven movement.
+Fresh cables restore support and reduce the risk of sudden uneven movement.

 Component Protection

-Proper cable tension helps protect springs, drums, rollers, tracks, and the opener from unnecessary strain.
+Proper cable tension helps protect springs, drums, rollers, tracks, and the opener.

 Balanced Load

-Balanced cables help both sides of the garage door carry the load evenly, preventing tilting and binding.
+Balanced cables help both sides of the door carry the load evenly.

 Extended Lifespan